This page contains affiliate links. We may earn a small commission if you make a purchase, at no extra cost to you.

 Below are a few affordable Prague Hotels in good locations to explore the city.

-Hotel Claris is a basic old hotel in Vinogrady, my favorite part of Prague.
+🏨 Hotel Claris – is a basic old hotel in Vinohrady, my favorite part of Prague.
 Rooms start around 65 USD so it is hard to beat for price.

-Rose Suites and Rooms – is another great option with rooms starting at 61 USD.
-It is located on the edge of Vinogrady and will take about 20 minutes to walk into the old town.
+🏨 Rose Suites and Rooms – is another great option with rooms starting at 61 USD.
+It is located on the edge of Vinohrady and will take about 20 minutes to walk into the Old Town.

 Prague Hostels

-Prague is a great place to be a backpacker as there are many affordable and high quality hostels.
+Prague is a great place to be a backpacker as there are many affordable and high-quality hostels.
+I have listed below my favorites.

-Plus Hostel – is one of the cheapest hostels in Prague.
-Dorms start at 15 euros per night.
+🛌 Plus Prague – is one of the cheapest hostels in Prague.
+Dorms start at 15 USD per night.
 But the hostel has a wide range of facilities.
 There is an indoor swimming pool, gym, kitchen, pool table and more.
-It is very good value considering the price.
+It is a very good value considering the price.

-Little Quarter Hostel – is another budget hostel starting at 17 euros per night.
-It has a 9.3 on hostelworld from over 2400 reviews.
+🛌 Little Quarter Hostel – is another budget hostel starting at 17 USD per night.
+It has a 9.2 on Hostelworld from over 2450 reviews!
 The location is also awesome as it is located right next to the Charles Bridge and Prague Castle.

-Elf Hostel – is a great hostel if you want to socialize and meet other backpackers.
+🛌 Elf Hostel – is a great hostel if you want to socialize and meet other backpackers.
 The beds also have curtains which is something I am always looking for in a hostel bed.
-Dorms start at 22 euros per night.
+Dorms start at 22 USD per night.

 How to Get Around Prague

 But if you want to travel longer distances Prague also has excellent public transport.
-There are trams and an underground that will take you anywhere you want to go in the city.
+There are trams, buses, trains and metro lines that will take you anywhere you want to go in the city.

-Using public transport in Prague is super simple thanks to the Pid Litacka app.
-All you have to do is search for where you want to go on public transport in the app and then buy your tickets.
+Using public transport in Prague is super simple thanks to the free PID Lítača App.
+All you have to do is search for where you want to go and then buy your tickets.

 The ticket will allow you to travel on public transport for a certain time period.
-So you need to buy the ticket when you want to travel so that it is valid for when you get on the transport.
+You can either buy a ticket just before you want to travel or set a timer for when it should get activated.

 By Train